With permission, Mr Speaker, I would like to make a statement on my final G20 and final European Council as Prime Minister.

 The right hon.
 Gentleman talked about going back to the people on Brexit.
 He talked about the delay and uncertainty.
 We have been waiting for weeks for the Labour party’s policy on Brexit.
 We keep being told that the shadow Cabinet is taking a decision on a second referendum and, week after week, we still wait to hear it.
 It is little wonder that the shadow Home Secretary says she is beginning to worry about Labour’s Brexit policy.

 As you know, Mr Speaker, since the 1980s I have consistently raised the question of Germany’s increasing dominance in the European Union and the European Commission.
 In his recent book “Berlin Rules”, our former ambassador to Germany states that the EU is and will remain “a German Europe”.
 Nine of the 28 European Commissioners have German leaders of their cabinets.
 There are six German directors general.
-He says:
+He says that:

 “it is Germany’s view which is sought by the Commission before it acts, and by other governments before they decide”,